 Why do you lose hair after COVID so fast?

-When we investigate reasons behind sudden hair loss with our customers, they often forget a recent onset of COVID.
+When we investigate the reasons behind sudden hair loss with our customers, they often forget the recent onset of COVID.
 They start finding handfuls of hair around their house, and even their usual hair growth treatments don't seem to help.
 After a few probing questions, more often than not they remember that they had COVID about 1-2 months ago.
-So why does COVID hair loss happens so much quicker than usual telogen effluvium which can take 3-6 months?
+So why does COVID hair loss happen so much quicker than usual telogen effluvium which can take 3-6 months?
 The answer lies in blood flow and receptors responsible for regulating blood pressure.

-Blood pressure, hair growth and COVID
+Blood pressure, hair growth, and COVID

 The shrinkage of blood vessels means that your organs and tissues are not getting the oxygen and nutrients they need to properly function.
-But in hair growth, crucial element is that there are a lot of ACE2 receptors in skin, specifically in keratinocytes – cells that manufacture your hair strands, located at the root of each of your hairs.
-It was known for a while now, that COVID binds to ACE2 receptors, taking the place of angiotensin, which now has nothing to bind to, leaving a lot of "loose" angiotensin floating in your body.
+But in hair growth, the crucial element is that there are a lot of ACE2 receptors in the skin, specifically in keratinocytes – cells that manufacture your hair strands, located at the root of each of your hairs.
+It has been known for a while now, that COVID binds to ACE2 receptors, taking the place of angiotensin, which now has nothing to bind to, leaving a lot of "loose" angiotensin floating in your body.
 This leads to higher blood pressure and constricted blood vessels, around your body – but especially around your skin and scalp – exactly where you need good blood flow to prompt hair growth.

-Because ACE2 receptors are located in skin and scalp, it can trigger a fast and extreme onset of hair loss with COVID: the compounding effect of stress, inflammation as your body fights the disease (cytokine storm, body fighting the local inflammation in scalp by sending androgens to it) and then insufficient blood flow to scalp – all this compounds to a very quick onset of hair loss after you contracted COVID and can prevent some people, prone to AGA to regrow their hair to their previous state.
+Because ACE2 receptors are located in the skin and scalp, it can trigger a fast and extreme onset of hair loss with COVID: the compounding effect of stress, and inflammation as your body fights the disease (cytokine storm, body fighting the local inflammation in scalp by sending androgens to it) and then insufficient blood flow to scalp – all this compounds to a very quick onset of hair loss after you contracted COVID and can prevent some people, prone to AGA to regrow their hair to their previous state.

-How to treat post COVID hair loss?
+How to treat post-COVID hair loss?

 Read our complete guide to healthy hair growth >>

 So how do you regrow hair after COVID?
-There are two things you need to do – one is to strengthen your immune system and another – to improve blood flow to scalp.
+There are two things you need to do – one is to strengthen your immune system and another – to improve blood flow to the scalp.
 Let's break them down:

 Strengthen your immune system

 First and foremost strengthening your immune system will ensure your body leaves its overreactive state as quickly as possible.
-Here are some basic fundamentals for strengthening your immune system:
+Here are some fundamentals for strengthening your immune system:

 1. Anti-inflammatory diet

-But if you nourish your body with whole grains, fresh and seasonal vegetables and fruits, unsaturated fats from olive oil and nuts it will support your body to rebuild itself in the quickest, most effective way.
+But if you nourish your body with whole grains, fresh and seasonal vegetables, fruits, and unsaturated fats from olive oil and nuts it will support your body to rebuild itself in the quickest, most effective way.
 Consider adding anti-inflammatory spices (turmeric, ginger, clove cinnamon) and spices that help your digestion (cumin, fennel, coriander seeds) to ensure the best absorption of the micronutrients your immune system needs to recover.

 2. Exercise strengthens your immunity

 Another key way to strengthen your immune system after COVID to help you regrow hair you lost, is physical exercise.
-There are plenty of amazing content creators that provide a variety of free workouts on Youtube.
+There are plenty of amazing content creators who provide a variety of free workouts on YouTube.
 You can join the gym, you can do yoga, you can go for a run.
-And maybe in the past you didn't do it because the benefits weren't strong enough for you, but now after losing handfuls of hair, perhaps you could motivate yourself to move your body more.
-After all, your body is meant to move, you are not made for sitting in front screens for 10 hours a day, followed by 5 hours on the couch.
+And maybe in the past, you didn't do it because the benefits weren't strong enough for you, but now after losing handfuls of hair, perhaps you could motivate yourself to move your body more.
+After all, your body is meant to move, you are not made for sitting in front of screens for 10 hours a day, followed by 5 hours on the couch.

 3. Sleep helps your body recover